Restaurant Waitlist Management: Best Practices for 2026

 Speed up walk-in intake without extra staff

 When guests add themselves to the queue, hosts can focus on greeting people, seating parties, and handling special requests.
-The data entry happens automatically, which means fewer typos, fewer misheard names, and less time spent on administrative tasks.
+The data entry happens automatically, which means fewer typos, fewer misheard names, and less time spent on admin tasks.

-Turn waitlist data into smarter decisions
+Turn waitlist data into smarter staffing decisions

 Track no-shows and walk-aways